hstevemcdonald/eu-exercise/README.md

   `$ yarn test`

-- In a new console, run client which will call API with two sample JSON objects (same as provided in instruction document)
+- In a new console, run client which will call API with two sample JSON objects (same as provided in instruction document) to see sample output of search results from API

   `$ yarn client`